 The following is a representative list of current student organizations at Shelton State.
-The list is subject to change based on the interests of students; for the most current list, please go to www.sheltonstate.edu/student-blite/student-organizations.
+The list is subject to change based on the interests of students; for the most current list, please go to <a href="mailto:sheltonstate.edu/student-life/student-li engagement/student-organizations.